2021-2022 Board of Trustees

 Immediate Past President

 Dr. Flanders is a graduate of Michigan State University College of Osteopathic Medicine.
-Board certified in Family Medicine, she has been in private practice 30 years.
-She recently transitioned into full time global health, serving the underserved both nationally and internationally.
-Dr. Flanders works with survivors of human trafficking, as well as those experiencing homelessness in the state of Michigan.
-She is clinical faculty at MSUCOM and West Virginia School of Osteopathic Medicine.
-Her international service trips include Vietnam, Dominican Republic, Belize, Haiti, Nicaragua, Mexico, Peru, China, Ukraine and Peru, leading those to Mexico and Peru annually.
+Her post-graduate training was completed at Detroit Osteopathic Hospital.
+She is Board Certified in Family Medicine and worked in private practice 32 years prior to transitioning to Medical Director, serving victims of human trafficking and addiction.
+She remains active in global health, serving the underserved internationally, as well as those experiencing homelessness in the state of Michigan.
+Dr. Flanders is clinical faculty at MSUCOM and West Virginia School of Osteopathic Medicine.
+Her international service trips include Vietnam, Dominican Republic, Belize, Haiti, Nicaragua, Mexico, Peru, China and Ukraine, leading those to Mexico and Peru annually.

 Travis Gordon Graduated from Michigan State University College of Osteopathic Medicine and completed residency at Florida Hospital East Orlando with specialties in Family Medicine and Neuromusculoskeletal Medicine.
 He has been a member of DOCARE for 9 years, having volunteered on many of the Peru trips, as well as directed similar outreach trips with the Peruvian Navy along the Amazon river.
 Previous to medical school he served in the Peace Corps in Nicaragua for two years.